Pirates vs. Cubs Player Props Betting Odds

 Reynolds Stats

-- Reynolds has recorded 65 hits with 18 doubles, three triples, seven home runs and 25 walks.
-He has driven in 38 runs with eight stolen bases.
+- Reynolds has 18 doubles, three triples, seven home runs, 25 walks and 38 RBI (66 total hits).
+He's also stolen eight bases.

-- Reynolds has picked up at least one hit in five straight games.
-In his last five games he is batting .333 with a double, seven walks and an RBI.
+- Reynolds hopes to build on a six-game hitting streak in this matchup.
+In his last 10 outings he is batting .265 with two doubles, nine walks and two RBI.

 Reynolds Recent Games